Interbotix/interbotix_ros_crawlers/interbotix_ros_xshexapods/README.md

     $ ssh -X pibot@pibot.local

-You will be prompted for a password - just type *pibot* and you should be in!
+You will be prompted for a password - just type *interbotix* and you should be in!

 The *-X* flag in the command above allows window forwarding.
 This means that it's possible to open small graphical applications on the hexapod computer which will be forwarded to your personal computer.
 Let's open the terminal application by...